tigerater/influxdbclone/ui/README.md

 ```

 ## Testing
 Tests can be run via command line with `yarn test`, from within the `/ui` directory.
 For more detailed reporting, use `yarn test -- --reporters=verbose`.

-## Starting Dev Server

-The assets are built by running `yarn start` from withing the `/ui` directory.
-The dev server with hot reloading runs at `localhost:8080`.